angular-experts-io/modern-angular-workshop/exercise-architecture/README.md

 1. In the `projects/product-app/src/app/layout/` we're going to create a new `main-layout` component with the help of Angular Schematics, try to use IDE integration instead of CLI
 2. With the component in place, let's add it to the template of the `app.component.ts` (inline template), the IDE should auto import the `MainLayoutComponent` and add it to the `imports: []` array of the `AppComponent` (else make sure to do it manually), also because we're NOT projecting any content into `<my-org-main-layout>` we can use Angular "self-closing" tag syntax `<my-org-main-layout />` which is shorter!
 3. Let's see it running by running `npm start` (we might need to restart our serve process to make sure build found all the new files)...
-4. Continue with by adding following template to the `main-layout.component.html` file
+4. Continue with by adding the following template to the `main-layout.component.html` file

 ```html
 <mat-toolbar class="fixed shadow-lg !bg-white z-40">